jatupan1989/boomjum1989/Doesn't-HTTPSB-add-a-significant-overhead-to-network-traffic?.md

 HTTPSB uses Chromium's [webRequest API](http://developer.chrome.com/extensions/webRequest.html) (more specifically, the `webRequest.onBeforeRequest` handler), which means for every single request, javascript code is executed in order to evaluate whether the request should be allowed or blocked.

-Doesn't this javascript code add a significant overhead and slow down the download of web pages?
+Doesn't this javascript code add a significant overhead and slows down the download of web pages?

 No.